Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole radiation and scattering enhancement

-due to $\int \curl A = 0$ and $\int x \t \na p = 0$.
-Thus these physically defined dipole moments are indeed equal to our newly introduced EM moments $\eq^{\psi}_0$ and $\mq^{\psi}_1$, up to a constant factor.
-A similar formal verification can be conducted for the higher-order moments. \end{remark}
+Thus these physically defined dipole moments are (at least formally) equal to our newly introduced EM moments $\eq^{\psi}_0$ and $\mq^{\psi}_1$, up to constant factors.
+A similar formal verification can be conducted for the higher--order moments. \end{remark}

-We remark that an $l-$tensor is a multilinear function on the product vector space and we identify the dual space of $\R^3$ with itself.
-Thus, we do not distinguish between the linear mapping $\mq^\psi_l(\dd,\Pi^{l-1}\h{x})$ on $\R^3$ and the vector:
+We remark that an $l-$tensor is a multilinear function on the product vector space.
+By convention, we identify the dual space of $\R^3$ with itself.
+Therefore, the linear mappings $\mq^\psi_l(\dd,\Pi^{l-1}\h{x})$ and $\eq^\psi_l(\dd,\Pi^{l}\h{x})$ on $\R^3$ can be regarded as vectors.
+With the help of these notions, there holds, by \eqref{eq:sepemet} and Definition \ref{def:EMmoment},